Pequla/JavaRcon/README.md

 rcon.host=localhost
 ```

-But if you are on Debian distros such as Ubuntu you will alongside editing that config file need to rename the run.bat file to run.sh and thay use terminal to make it executable:
+But if you are on Debian distros such as Ubuntu you will, alongside editing that config file, need to rename the run.bat file to run.sh and then use terminal to make it executable:

 ```
 sudo rn run.bat run.sh
 sudo chmod u+x run.sh
 ```

-NOTE: If you get error after trying to run the run.sh file with ./run.sh please make these files executable too:
+NOTE: If you get an error after trying to run the run.sh file with ./run.sh please make these files executable too:

 ```
 sudo chmod u+x JavaRcon.jar